Patient Rights and Responsibilities

 Freeman Surgical Center adopts and affirms as policy the following rights of patient/clients who receive services from our Facility.
 The Facility will provide the patient, the patient's representative or surrogate verbal and written notice of such rights in advance of the procedure in accordance with 42 C.F.R. § 416.50 Condition for Coverage- Patient Rights.
 The patient rights are as follows:

-- Treatment without discrimination as to age, race, color, religion, sex, sexual orientation, national origin, marital status, political belief, or handicap.
+- Treatment without discrimination as to race, color, ethnicity, national origin, religion, political affiliation, level of education, place of residence or business, age, gender, marital status, personal appearance, mental or physical disability, sexual orientation, genetic information, or source of payment (sponsor).
 It is our intention to treat each patient as a unique individual in a manner that recognizes their basic human rights.

 - Considerate and respectful care including consideration of psychosocial, spiritual, and cultural variables that influence the perceptions of illness.

 - Be free from any act of discrimination or reprisal against the patient merely because he or she has exercised their rights.

 - Receive, upon request, the names of physicians directly participating in your care and of all personnel participating in your care.